 The Keeping a Gambling Place crime in the state of Texas gives police the right to arrest you if they believe you allow gambling to happen on any property you own or control.
 Learn more detailed information about the Keeping a Gambling Place offense below.

 KEEPING A GAMBLING PLACE ATTORNEY FAQs

 Have you been charged with Keeping a Gambling Place?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.